mihainipomici/socialgraphs.github.io/README.md

-## Due to deployment issue the final Webiste URL for is:
+## Due to deployment issue the final Webiste URL is:

 https://socialgraphs-south-park.netlify.app/